Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: Instantaneous
 A bolt of lightning leaps from each of your splayed fingertips.
 Up to ten creatures in a length 18 *(27m)* cone must make a DEX Save.
 A creature takes 8d6 Lightning damage on a failed save, or half as much damage on a successful one.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 6 or higher, you can instead have it target up to 5 creatures each in twoa length 18 *(27m)* cones extending from you.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 6 or higher, you can instead have it target up to 5 creatures each in twoa length 18 *(27m)* cones extending from you.
 - **Classes**: Artificer, Wizard
 *(Source: CS)*